Multilayer network science: theory, methods, and applications: Theory and Methods

 In multiplex systems, one well-studied example of interacting dynamics is the coupling between epidemic spreading and awareness diffusion~\cite{Granell2013Sep}.
 In this model, the disease propagates through physical contact on one layer, while information about the disease (awareness) spreads via virtual communication on a separate layer.
 The two processes mutually inhibit each other, giving rise to a point at which the presence of awareness fundamentally alters both the epidemic threshold and the eventual prevalence.

 Multiplex networks also provide a natural setting for studying feedback between processes on different layers.
-In~\cite{Nicosia2017}, a model is introduced in which neural synchronization on one layer modulates resource allocation on another, and vice versa.
-This mutual feedback leads to the spontaneous emergence of explosive synchronization and highly heterogeneous resource distributions.
+In~\cite{Nicosia2017}, a model is introduced in which neural synchronisation on one layer modulates resource allocation on another, and vice versa.
+This mutual feedback leads to the spontaneous emergence of explosive synchronisation and highly heterogeneous resource distributions.

 Multiplex networks often feature layers with different topologies or dynamics, leading to hybrid systems.
 In~\cite{Hizanidis2016}, a modular neural network is modelled with electrical synapses within communities and chemical synapses across them, each type represented as a different layer.
 The interplay between these types of couplings gives rise to chimera-like states, where coherent and incoherent activity coexist across modules.
 Such hybrid multiplex models are relevant to understanding how local synchrony coexists with global disorder in brain dynamics.